- Fruits contain many vitamins and minerals.

 Is the color of fruit important?

 Yes!
 Fruits (and vegetables) have many different colors that relate to their different nutrients, specifically phytochemicals.
 Phytochemicals, or antioxidants, are compounds that help protect the body from stress, cancer, and other diseases.
 They can also boost the body’s immunity!
 Because they provide different nutrients, no one color is better than another.
-The next time you are in the grocery store, think about the colors of the fruits and vegetables that you are selecting and try to select a variety that represents all colors.
+The next time you are in the grocery store, think about the colors of the fruits and vegetables that you are selecting and try to select a variety that represents several different colors.

 |Color||Nutrients Provided||Examples of Fruit|